catseye/ALPACA/doc/ALPACA.markdown

 The language described herein is mostly compatible with the version of language which has existed until now (version 0.9x).
-However, it extends it in some significant ways, and it may be backwards-incompatible in certain way.
+However, it extends it in some significant ways, and is be backwards-incompatible in certain minor ways.
 An implementation of 1.0-PRE does not yet exist.

 Encoding
 --------